What is the cost of the program?

 What is the structure of the program?

 This cohort-model program consists of two, five-week residential summer terms in which students enroll in four classes each summer.
 Due to the compact nature of the program, these summer residencies are quite intensive, with classes meeting almost every day of the week.
-A typical summer schedule includes classes from 9-11 AM and 1-3 PM Monday through Saturday, with evening sessions several days of the week and two or three all-day field trips.
+A typical summer schedule includes classes from 9-12 AM and 1-4 PM Monday through Friday.

 During the school year, students take one online class in the fall and one online class in the spring.